 Earn your certificate in less than 12 Months & on your schedule

-This new certificate is attained through the completion of six 4.5-day-long course blocks.
-All courses are delivered at the Trent Durham GTA campus, conveniently located in the Greater Toronto Area.
-The full postgraduate certificate can be completed in under 12 months, starting as early as June 2019.
+This new certificate is attained through the completion of six on-line courses.
+Each course is six weeks long and involves two 3-hour on-line sessions per week.
+The full postgraduate certificate can be completed in under 12 months.
 The flexibility of the program also allows learners to complete course blocks on their own schedule and choose from a variety of dates that are most convenient.